adelekedare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that redirects output to another.
 A script that duplicates the last line of a file.
 A script that finds regular files onlythen delete them.
+A script that counts the number of directories and sub in current dir.